-These adorable mummy tarts make the perfect Halloween dessert that the whole family will love.
-It’s so easy to make that even the youngest kids can help out with making them.
+These mummy apple pie tarts are so easy to make that even the youngest kids can help out with making them.
 Plus you can change the recipe up to fit different tastes.

 Premade Pie Crust vs Homemade Pie Crust

 There is an eternal debate between premade and homemade, especially when it comes to baking.
-But, I want to settle this argument once and for all…at least for Halloween mummy tarts.
+But, I want to settle this argument once and for all…at least for this Halloween dessert recipe for mummy tarts.

-There is no shame in using pre-made pie crust.
+There’s no shame in using pre-made pie crust.
 It will save you considerable time and effort that is better spent doing…just oh so many things.
 If you made all of the ingredients for this recipe it would take you nearly 4 hours from beginning to end!
-Instead, this whole thing will be done in less than half an hour.
+While using easy premade options the whole thing is done in less than half an hour.
 A huge difference!

 Cutting the Pie Crust

 And don’t forget to leave a space for the eyes, which will be placed on after baking.

-Cooking Apple Tarts in the Air Fryer
+Cooking in the Air Fryer

-Cook them at 350 degrees or until the crust begins to turn golden brown.
+Cook them at 350 degrees F for about 10 minutes or until the crust begins to turn golden brown.

-Cooking Mummy Apple Tarts in the Oven
+Cooking in the Oven

 The Finishing Touches

 I don’t recommend pumpkin or any other solid pie like that as the texture won’t be the same and cooking times may have some variation.

 Getting the Kids Involved

-If they’ve never taken an interest in baking before this might be just the thing to inspire them and spark an interest in learning an important life skill.
+If they’ve never taken an interest in cooking or baking before this might be just the thing to inspire them and spark an interest in learning an important life skill.

-Depending on their age they can help out by making the glaze or, if they are in school then they are old enough that they could make this entire recipe on their own.
+Depending on their age they can help out by making the glaze or, if they’re in school then they are old enough that they could make this entire recipe on their own.

 If you’re looking for some other Halloween treats to try out these amazing recipes I have lined up for you, including a treat that is just for the grownups.